briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

     sexual conduct or masturbation.

-2. _(b)_ No person shall knowingly do any of the following, under circumstances in which the person’s conduct is likely to be viewed by and affront another person who is in the person’s physical proximity, who is a minor, and who is not the spouse of the offender:
+2. _(b)_ No person shall knowingly do any of the following, under circumstances in which the person's conduct is likely to be viewed by and affront another person who is in the person's physical proximity, who is a minor, and who is not the spouse of the offender:

     1. _(1)_ Engage in masturbation;